jwlankhaar/opensong-greenscreen/README.md

 ## Add a Chroma key filter to the source

+Note that a Chroma key filter is only neccessary when the green background color option is chosen in `greenscreen.css`.

 1. Right-click the created browser source and click **Filters**

 2. In the lower panel (**Effect filters**), click the plus sign and select **Chroma Key**